dalys/awesome-linear/readme.md

 - [Reclaim.ai](https://reclaim.ai/) Smart time blocking for your calendar.
 - [Marker.io](https://marker.io/linear-website-issue-tracker) Make it easy for your team and clients to report website feedback into Linear, without driving developers crazy.
 - [Bird eats bug](https://birdeatsbug.com/) Create bug reports that developers love.
 Automatically.
-- [Qualdesk](https://qualdesk.com/) Work with your Linear issues in a flexible, multiplayer whiteboard environment.
-Any changes are automatically updated in Linear.
 - [Rootly](https://rootly.io) Manage incidents directly from Slack.
 Focus on what you do best, putting out 🔥.
 - [Highlight](https://www.highlight.run/) Collaborate fast with your team in resolving errors, UX pain points, and UI bugs.